bulatkh/image_captioning/README.md

 * GRU decoder with Batch Normalisation and Dropout regularisation,
 * LSTM decoder with regularisation,
 * LSTM decoder with regularisation and scaled dot-product attention.
-* LSTM decoder with regularisation and soft attention.
+* LSTM decoder with regularisation and soft (Bahdanau-like) attention.

 In addition, the models generated predictions using beam search (with beam sizes 1, 3 and 5).
 The predicting algorithm is implemented in ```models/predict.py```.